nrfconnect/sdk-nrf/include/bluetooth/enocean.rst

 Usage
 =====

-The EnOcean library uses :cpp:func:`bt_le_scan_cb_register` to receive Bluetooth advertisement packets from nearby EnOcean devices.
+The EnOcean library uses :c:func:`bt_le_scan_cb_register` to receive Bluetooth advertisement packets from nearby EnOcean devices.
 The Bluetooth stack must be initialized separately, and Bluetooth scanning must be started by the application.
 The Bluetooth Mesh stack does this automatically, so when combined, the application does not need to perform any additional initialization.